delphidabbler/codesnip-faq/UsingCodeSnip.md

 7. If you exported snippets from CodeSnip B then switch back to CodeSnip A and import the snippets from `B.csexp`.
 Use the same method described in steps 5 & 6.
 8. All done.
 If you close and reopen both editions you should see the merged databases.

 If anything went wrong you can restore the database(s) from the backups you took at step 2.
 Use the _Database | Restore user database_ menu option to do this.
-Unfortunately if you need to clear a database you have to delete the snippets one by one!
+If you need to clear a database then it will really help if you have CodeSnip v4.20.0 or later, because that version introduced the _Database | Delete User Database_ option that clears all the snippets from a database.
+If you have an earlier version you're out of luck and will have to delete the snippets one by one!
+Once again **take a backup** before deleting anything.